csiro-data-school/regex/_episodes/05-sed-substitution.md

 - " ``` 's/pattern/replacement/g' ``` - enables Greedy, replace-all mode."
 - "Use grouping () in pattern and back-reference \\1 in replacement..."
 - "... to rearrange or recontextualise parts of the matched input."
+- "Tips for writing complex substitutions:"
+- "1.
+Start with a complete real example pasted as your pattern."
+- "2.
+Escape (\\) any forward slashes, literal brackets, etc., as necessary."
+- "3.
+Circle the parts to retain, with round brackets."
+- "4.
+Write your replacement rules, using back-references."
+- "5.
+Substitution should now work for your specific real example."
+- "6.
+Abstract pattern with wildcards, etc., to make ambiguous enough for all required cases."
 ---

 ## Regex substitution syntax